 Oxymoron?
 Impossible task?
 Not quite.
-You just need to know how to approach it.
-Do your best to figure out how to present the big picture and supporting plans with confidence.
+You just need to know how to approach the process.
+Do your best to figure out how to present the big picture vision and supporting plans with confidence.
 Practice.
 And then get right to it.

-Here is how to present your product roadmap to the executive team:
+Here is how to present your product roadmap and get executive buy-in: